Grants

 Project support grants: funds a particular program or project with expected outcomes

-General operating support: allows a grantee to decide how funds are used, though most grantees have conversations about expectations and intended outcomes
+General operating support: allows a grantee to decide how funds are used, though most grantees have conversations about expectations and intended outcomes.
+501(c)(3) nonprofit organizations that provide housing may not apply for a general operating grant.
+They may apply for a program or project grant if they provide other services that satisfy one of the grant priorities.

 Capital support: for equipment (and limited bricks & mortar)